Philip Thiel: December 20, 1920 - May 10, 2014

-He is survived by his wife of 59 years Midori Kono (Seattle), son Kenji (Los Angeles), daughters Tamiko (Munich) and Kiko (London), his sister Janet Bachman (Florida), and granddaughter Ravenna (Swarthmore, PA).
+He is survived by his wife of 59 years Midori Kono (Seattle), son Kenji (Virginia), daughters Tamiko (Munich) and Kiko (London/Stockholm) and granddaughter Ravenna (Boston).
 His other son Peter Akira died in 1978.

 Here is Lynn Thompson's obituary in the Seattle Times.

 Sea Land Design- Phil Thiel's boat design page